 At Barnard, your coursework connects you to the community in real and meaningful ways.
 For their Athena Senior Seminar, three members of the Class of 2021 produced The Harmony Series, a virtual concert to help uplift some of the most at risk for COVID-19.

 I wanted my Athena Senior Action Project to be meaningful and something I am passionate about.
 I love[d] working on it because it fe[lt] like a thoughtful and valuable contribution to our community and beyond; the intergenerational aspect of the project [was] definitely powerful.

-Apparel represents a $2 trillion industry that drains natural resources.
-Barnard’s “Women, Clothing, and Climate” event brought scholars and activists together with students for discussion, mending workshops, and a used-clothing swap shop.
+Apparel represents a $2 trillion industry, accounting for 2.1 billion metric tons of greenhouse-gas emissions.
+Barnard’s “Women, Clothing, and Climate” event brought scholars and activists together with students for discussions, mending workshops, and a used-clothing swap shop.

 Research drives new products, policies, and processes that solve problems.
 At Barnard, you’ll have opportunities to collaborate with professors on scholarly and scientific research, whatever your major.